apache/shenyu-website/content/en/projects/shenyu/config/index.md

 ## Description

-* This article introduces the flow of synchronizing to the gateway after the data operation of admin backend system.
+* This article introduces the flow of synchronizing to the gateway after the data operation of `shenyu-admin` backend system.

 ## Usage